ginstrom/paladin-novel/manuscript/chapter-12.md

 ### Chapter 12: Healing Hands, Troubled Heart

 The morning sun filtered through the valley's canopy, casting dappled shadows across the clearing where Gond sat cross-legged on a flat stone.
 His hands rested palm-up on his knees, fingers slightly curled as Silviana had shown him.
 The position felt ridiculous—like a street performer waiting for coins.
+His left foot had gone numb twenty minutes ago, and a persistent ache was building between his shoulder blades from holding his spine so rigidly straight.

 "Breathe," Silviana said from her place on the moss-covered log beside him.
 "Feel the light within you, not as a foreign thing, but as part of your very essence."